CurveDocs/curve-docs/docs/deployments/contract-deployments.md

 !!!warning "Implementation contracts are upgradable"
     **Implementation contracts are upgradable.** They can be either replaced or additional implementation contracts can be set.
 Therefore, please **always make sure to check the most recent ones**.

-As the creation of lending markets is permissionless, listing all deployed vaults and their correpsonding contracts would exceed the scope of this section.
+As the creation of lending markets is permissionless, listing all deployed vaults and their corresponding contracts would exceed the scope of this section.
 The Factory contract has a [`market_count`](../lending/contracts/oneway-factory.md#market_count) variable which represents the total number of markets created, as well as a [`vaults(arg0: uint256)`](../lending/contracts/oneway-factory.md#vaults) which returns the vault address at a specific index.

-*For more informations, please refer to the [Factory documentation](../lending/contracts/oneway-factory.md).*
+*For more information, please refer to the [Factory documentation](../lending/contracts/oneway-factory.md).*

 AMM, Controller, and Price Oracle contracts and other variables of a vault can simply be queried: